civicrm/civicrm-sysadmin-guide/docs/install/drupal7.md

 ## Scope of this guide and alternative installation methods

 This guide covers standard installation of CiviCRM with Drupal 7 for production use.
-For installing a development environment including the [development tools](https://docs.civicrm.org/dev/en/latest/tools/) which are bundled in Buildkit, either directly on Linux, or using Vagrant or Docker, refer to the [section on Buildkit in the Developer Documentation](https://docs.civicrm.org/dev/en/latest/tools/buildkit/).
+For installing a development environment, refer to the [section on Buildkit in the Developer Documentation](https://docs.civicrm.org/dev/en/latest/tools/buildkit/).

 ## Before installing